AhmedMourad0/SandwichClub/README.md

 Sandwich Club is an app that show cases some of the most delicious sandwiches from all over the world.

 ## Key Concepts
-- Manually parsing JSON to model objects.
+- Manually parsing JSON into model objects.

 ## Screenshots